Quick tip: A high Hb is often not due to a primary haematological problem.

 If significantly elevated (>600 x 109/L) or the patient has an increased risk of thrombosis (history of acute coronary syndrome, venous thromboembolism or cerebrovascular disease) or is aged over 60, consider referring more urgently to haematology services/ seek on-call haematology advice as these features all increase the thrombosis risk

-Quick Tip; Bleeding from mucosal surfaces such as the gums or GI tract in the context of thrombocytopenia are associated with increased risk of serious bleeds such as intracranial bleeds therefore merit urgent assessment
+Quick Tip; Bleeding from mucosal surfaces such as the gums or tongue in the context of thrombocytopenia are associated with an increased risk of serious bleeds such as intracranial bleeds therefore require urgent assessment & management

-Thrombocytopenia is a common referral to haematology, both acute and through outpatient clinics.
-The common causes listed below are broadly divided into more acute or chronic causes.
+The common causes for thrombocytopenia can be broadly divided into more acute or chronic causes.

-* Some of the medications most frequently associated with thrombocytopenia include; Heparin, quinine, penicillins, cephalosporins, rifampicin, NSAIDS, anticonvulsants, disease-modifying anti-rheumatic drugs, gold salts, tirofiban, amiodarone, furosemide (See refs)
+* Some of the medications most frequently associated with thrombocytopenia include; Heparin, quinine, penicillins, cephalosporins, rifampicin, NSAIDS, anticonvulsants, disease-modifying anti-rheumatic drugs, tirofiban, amiodarone, furosemide (See refs)

 ITP does not have any specific diagnostic tests therefore referral to haematology should be performed in the case of a prolonged or severe thrombocytopenia, and when non-haematological causes seem unlikely.